An Extremely Goofy Movie: Plot

 During the first qualifiers for the X Games, Bradley discreetly blinds Max with a pocket mirror during his performance and installs a rocket booster on Goofy's skateboard.
-Goofy beats Max and his team barely makes the semi-finals.
-Eventually, Max lashes out at Goofy, telling him to stay out of his life and storms off in anger.
+Goofy beats Max, and Max's team barely makes the semi-finals.
+Eventually, Max lashes out at Goofy, telling him to stay out of his life.
 A depressed Goofy fails his first midterm exam and misses a date with Sylvia.
-Returning home, Goofy is inadvertently inspired by his neighbor, Pete to regain his focus.
-Goofy goes back to college and reconciles with Sylvia, who helps him ace the rest of his exams.
-As Goofy decides to quit the Gammas, he overhears the group plotting to cheat for the semi-finals, but Max, still angry with his father over beating him in the qualifiers, refuses to listen.
+Returning home, Goofy is motivated by his neighbor Pete to regain his focus.
+He goes back to college and reconciles with Sylvia, who helps him ace the rest of his exams.
+As Goofy quits the Gamma team, he overhears the group plotting to cheat for the semi-finals, but Max, still angry with his father over beating him in the qualifiers, disregards his warnings.

-At the semi-finals, all teams but Max's and the Gammas' are eliminated.
-Just before the final triathlon, Bradley eliminates P.J. from the games, leaving Max's team short one player and spurring Max to recruit and apologize to Goofy for shunning him via the jumbotron.
-Throughout the race, Bradley and his team attempt to hinder Max's team, but fail.
-Although Goofy manages to temporarily knock out Bradley with a horseshoe in the final section of the race, his final trick results in his second-in-command, Tank, and Max getting trapped underneath the burning wreckage of a logo.
+At the semi-finals, all teams but Max's and the Gamma's are eliminated.
+Just before the final triathlon, Bradley eliminates P.J. from the games, leaving Max's team short one player and spurring Max to recruit and apologize to Goofy via jumbotron.
+Throughout the race, Bradley and his team attempt to hinder Max's team, but only manage to eliminate Bobby.
+Although Goofy temporarily knocks out Bradley with a horseshoe in the final section of the race, his final trick results in Max and Gamma member Tank getting trapped underneath a flaming collapsed X logo.
 As Bradley passes them by, Max and Goofy rescue Tank, who assists Max in winning the race.
-Afterwards, Bradley concedes his defeat as good sportsmanship and tells Max he will go through with their bet.
-However, Max calls off the bet, allowing a vengeful Tank to advance on Bradley for leaving him to die and fling him into the X Games blimp overhead.
-During graduation day, Max gives Goofy his grand prize trophy engraved with an affirmation of their bond to make amends for his outburst towards him as an apology gift just before Goofy (now free of his empty nest syndrome) drives off with Sylvia, restoring their relationship.
+Afterwards, Bradley concedes his defeat.
+Max calls off the bet, but allows a vengeful Tank to slingshot Bradley into the X Games blimp overhead.
+During graduation day, Max gives Goofy his grand-prize trophy engraved with an affirmation of their bond, and Goofy drives away with Sylvia for their next date.